Tigerair: Establishment

-Route Strategy
+Route strategy

-The airline flew into a period of relative difficulty for the aviation industry with rising oil prices and intense competition from other airlines.
+The airline encountered a period of relative difficulty for the aviation industry with rising oil prices and intense competition from other airlines.
 The airline held off imposing fuel surcharges as its competitors had done.

 With Singapore Airlines (SIA) having a stake in the airline, the airline occasionally fills in the gap when SIA drops its services from certain destinations.
 Macau, once served by SIA before being taken up by its subsidiary, SilkAir, in 2002, terminated all flights completely by the end of 2004.
 Three months later, the route was taken over by Tigerair with flights commencing 25 March 2005.
 A similar pattern can be observed in Krabi, where SilkAir suspended services in February 2005 in the wake of the effects of the 2004 Indian Ocean earthquake.
-Tigerair resumed direct services to the location from 7 October 2005.
+Tigerair resumed direct services to the location on 7 October 2005.

 In late July 2005, it was announced that the airline would commence flights from Macau to Manila (Clark) on 30 October 2005, a much-heralded move as it may signal the establishment of a secondary base besides Singapore, allowing the airline to expand and diversify risks.

 On 21 September 2005, the company produced a report card on its first year of operations, with a total of over 500,000 passengers carried, 5000 scheduled flights flown, and a flight completion rate of 98.7 per cent.
 94 per cent of flight departures and 90 per cent of arrivals took place according to schedule.
 It acquired four aircraft and launched a total of nine routes – of which four are flown exclusively by the airline – during the year.

 The airline expected to increase its fleet to nine Airbus A320 aircraft by end-2006, and to carry up to three million passengers a year by then.
-It also hoped to add six more routes during the year, primarily to destinations in China and India, with flights to Southern China having commenced April.
+It also hoped to add six more routes during the year, primarily to destinations in China and India, with flights to Southern China having commenced in April.